KazanExpress/argocd-terraform-plugin/docs/installation.md

           mountPath: /usr/local/bin/argocd-terraform-plugin
           subPath: argocd-terraform-plugin

-        # Note: AVP config (for the secret manager, etc) can be passed in several ways.
+        # Note: ATP config (for the secret manager, etc) can be passed in several ways.
 This is just one example
         # https://argocd-terraform-plugin.readthedocs.io/en/stable/config/
         envFrom:
           - secretRef: